vrinceanu/hello-world/README.md

 # Plasma MDQT Simulation

-This document provides instructions for using the combined molecular dynamics (MD) and quantum trajectories (QT) code that simulates 1D optical molasses of the ions within a non-expanding, uniformly-distributed ultracold neutral plasma, as described in [1][paper 1] .
+This codes combines molecular dynamics (MD) and quantum trajectories (QT) code to simulates optical interaction of ions within a non-expanding, uniform ultracold neutral plasma, as described in [1][paper 1] .

 The MD portion of the code evolves each ion’s position and velocity due to inter-ion forces derived from the Yukawa one-component